Hera (space mission): Technology

-Project history
+Software laboratory

+After Hera completes its primary mission in mid-2027, it will be used as a flying software laboratory for testing innovative autonomy-focused approaches.
+One core of the onboard computer's dual-core LEON3 processor will operate the spacecraft while the other will be used as a software sandbox.

+Timeline

 AIDA, the joint project with NASA

 AIDA was the first operational program whose objective is to test a method of deflecting near-Earth asteroids.
 It was set up in 2013 jointly by scientists supported by NASA and ESA.
 Its objective was to test the use of an impactor-type device to deflect an asteroid that might strike the Earth.
 This program provided for the launch to the binary asteroid 65803 Didymos of two spacecraft: the DART impactor developed by NASA responsible for crashing at high speed on the smaller of the two asteroids and the AIM orbiter developed by ESA, which would measure the effects of the impact.

 After an evaluation phase in the two space agencies, ESA decided at the end of 2016 to abandon the development of AIM due to lack of sufficient financial support from member states.
 NASA, for its part, decided to continue the development of DART.
 In this new context, terrestrial observatories were responsible for taking over partially the role of AIM.

 The DART mission was launched on 24 November 2021 by a Falcon 9 rocket from Vandenberg Space Force Base and reached the binary asteroid 65803 Didymos on 26 September 2022, colliding with its satellite Dimorphos at 23:16 UTC at a relative speed of about 6.6 km/s.
 The project incorporated the Italian nano-satellite LICIACube, responsible for documenting and retransmitting the first 100 seconds of the impact.

 Renaissance of the European project

-In 2017, at the request of several member states of ESA, the agency resumed studies of a replacement for AIM, specifically a mission that was named Hera (after the Greek goddess Hera).
+In 2017, at the request of several member states of ESA, the agency resumed studies of a replacement for AIM, specifically a mission that was named Hera (after the Greek goddess).
 Hera is intended to fulfill all the objectives assigned to AIM that Earth-based observatories could not, using the components of AIM as much as possible.
-Hera was planned to be launched in October 2024 to catch a workable planetary/asteroid alignment and study the effects of the DART impact on Dimorphos, the satellite of Didymos, 4 years after it occurred.

 The Hera mission was subsequently approved by the ESA Ministerial Council in November 2019.
 In September 2020, ESA awarded the construction of the spacecraft to a consortium of companies led by OHB, under a contract of 129.4 million euros.
 It also formalized the scientific team of the mission, made up of a principal investigator, scientific council, and four working groups covering all aspects of the mission and the scientific managers of the instruments.